waxx567/Dell/62203768/cs50ai/4Learning/shopping/README.md

 Complete the implementation of load_data, train_model, and evaluate in shopping.py.

-The `load_data` function should accept a CSV filename as its argument, open that file, and return a tuple (evidence, labels). evidence should be a list of all of the evidence for each of the data points, and labels should be a list of all of the labels for each data point.
+The `load_data` function should accept a CSV filename as its argument, open that file, and return a tuple (`evidence`, `labels`). `evidence` should be a list of all of the evidence for each of the data points, and `labels` should be a list of all of the labels for each data point.

-Since you’ll have one piece of evidence and one label for each row of the spreadsheet, the length of the evidence list and the length of the labels list should ultimately be equal to the number of rows in the CSV spreadsheet (excluding the header row).
+Since you’ll have one piece of evidence and one label for each row of the spreadsheet, the length of the `evidence` list and the length of the `labels` list should ultimately be equal to the number of rows in the CSV spreadsheet (excluding the header row).
 The lists should be ordered according to the order the users appear in the spreadsheet.
-That is to say, evidence[0] should be the evidence for the first user, and labels[0] should be the label for the first user.
+That is to say, `evidence[0]` should be the evidence for the first user, and `labels[0]` should be the label for the first user.

-Each element in the evidence list should itself be a list.
+Each element in the `evidence` list should itself be a list.
 The list should be of length 17: the number of columns in the spreadsheet excluding the final column (the label column).

-The values in each evidence list should be in the same order as the columns that appear in the evidence spreadsheet.
-You may assume that the order of columns in shopping.csv will always be presented in that order.
+The values in each `evidence` list should be in the same order as the columns that appear in the evidence spreadsheet.
+You may assume that the order of columns in `shopping.csv` will always be presented in that order.

 Note that, to build a nearest-neighbor classifier, all of our data needs to be numeric.
 Be sure that your values have the following types:
-Administrative, Informational, ProductRelated, Month, OperatingSystems, Browser, Region, TrafficType, VisitorType, and Weekend should all be of type int
+`Administrative`, `Informational`, `ProductRelated`, `Month`, `OperatingSystems`, `Browser`, `Region`, `TrafficType`, `VisitorType`, and `Weekend` should all be of type `int`.
-Administrative_Duration, Informational_Duration, ProductRelated_Duration, BounceRates, ExitRates, PageValues, and SpecialDay should all be of type float.
+`Administrative_Duration`, `Informational_Duration`, `ProductRelated_Duration`, `BounceRates`, `ExitRates`, `PageValues`, and `SpecialDay` should all be of type `float`.
-Month should be 0 for January, 1 for February, 2 for March, etc. up to 11 for December.
+`Month` should be `0` for January, `1` for February, `2` for March, etc. up to `11` for December.
-VisitorType should be 1 for returning visitors and 0 for non-returning visitors.
+`VisitorType` should be `1` for returning visitors and `0` for non-returning visitors.
-Weekend should be 1 if the user visited on a weekend and 0 otherwise.
+`Weekend` should be `1` if the user visited on a weekend and `0` otherwise.

-Each value of labels should either be the integer 1, if the user did go through with a purchase, or 0 otherwise.
+Each value of `labels` should either be the integer `1`, if the user did go through with a purchase, or `0` otherwise.

-For example, the value of the first evidence list should be [0, 0.0, 0, 0.0, 1, 0.0, 0.2, 0.2, 0.0, 0.0, 1, 1, 1, 1, 1, 1, 0] and the value of the first label should be 0.
+For example, the value of the first evidence list should be `[0, 0.0, 0, 0.0, 1, 0.0, 0.2, 0.2, 0.0, 0.0, 1, 1, 1, 1, 1, 1, 0]` and the value of the first label should be `0`.

 The `train_model` function should accept a list of evidence and a list of labels, and return a scikit-learn nearest-neighbor classifier (a k-nearest-neighbor classifier where k = 1) fitted on that training data.